 Spielberg simplifies the characters in Bridge of Spies with his own brand of emotional shorthand.
 The patient, unfazed spy Rudolf Abel gives a mostly deadpan performance, letting us know little about him.
 Spielberg’s shorthand characterization has Abel repeatedly deliver the deadpan catchphrase, “Would it help?”
 Spielberg learned this trick from The Great Escape, one his favorite movies.
 The Steve McQueen character is intensely cinematic, yet is really a collection of simple gags — some cute but unforgettable business with a baseball & glove being the best example.
 Of such cute running gags is Spielberg’s road to success paved.
 Donovan and his client form a ‘deep’ relationship based on very little, nothing actually.
 But we accept that Abel is just a good soldier for the other side.
 No menace, just an Ordinary Ivan.
 If Rylance gets an Oscar for this it’ll be pretty amusing.
 I’m trying to think of award recipients that won based on very small, but memorable, screen appearances.

 But Spielberg does this with all of the characters.
 To make our identification with his star Tom Hanks complete, the moral universe of Bridge of Spies constantly endorses the Jim Donovan character.
 Donovan is always right, and everyone else is wrong.
 It seems that Jim is the only person alive with personal integrity.
 He is the only one to place the law, the spirit of the Constitution, or just plain goodwill ahead of lazy expediency or personal gain.
-Donovan’s wife and kids jump all over him for defending a commie.
+Donovan’s own wife and kids jump all over him for defending a commie.
 Donovan was a prosecutor at Nuremberg, for cripe’s sake, yet his own wife who knows him better than anybody can’t comprehend the simple concept that American law is supposed to offer an honest defense for any person accused, no matter the charge.
-Donovan might as well be God’s Lonely Man, for his peers at his law office, the prosecutors, and even the judge, consider the trial a lynching as well.
+Donovan might as well be God’s Lonely Man, for his peers at his law office, the prosecutors, and even the judge consider the trial a lynching as well.
 Jim keeps Abel from being executed only by suggesting that he may be a valuable asset in future negotiations with the Russians.
 Donovan goes to the friggin’ Supreme Court with the argument that, if we want to call our competition with the Soviets a Cold War, then we need to treat enemy spy combatants as soldiers, not criminals.
 The show doesn’t say that the Supreme Court is complicit in the rabid anti-commie crusade, but it comes close.

 The FBI men arresting Abel couldn’t be less competent, as they allow the spy to neutralize the secrets he’s stolen, right in front of their noses.
 But at least they seem to be operating within the law.
 When it comes time to show us how the U-2 stealth recon plane works, Spielberg couldn’t be happier: it’s a chance to play with an interesting toy.
 The C.I.A. operatives we see are all intelligent men happily doing dirty jobs, and invested 100% in the Cold Warrior credo.
 The C.I.A. handlers fully expect the pilots to commit black-capsule hara-kiri rather than be captured alive.
 Another agent with an open, innocent face, expects Donovan to subvert the law and compromise his ethics in the service of a politician’s definition of national security.
 The irony should be that this is exactly the charge that was levied against corrupt German judges back at Nuremberg — who can forget Burt Lancaster being hammered with exactly that sin in Stanley Kramer’s Judgment at Nuremberg?
-Later on, an agent fights Donovan every step of the way when he insists on keeping the freedom of Frederic Pryor as part of the deal.
+Later on, an agent fights every step of the way when Donovan insists on keeping the freedom of Frederic Pryor as part of the deal.
 The agent isn’t given a leg to stand on — the movie presents him as utterly hollow, as amoral as the goons on the other side of the Berlin Wall.
-If the orders were for Abel to die, this agent would be just as glib: ‘Go ahead, shoot him, we did our best, right?’
+If the orders were for Abel to die, this agent would be just as glib: ‘Go ahead, shoot him.
+We did our best, right?’

 My point, and what makes this lack of ambiguity annoying, is that even though I don’t question the basics of what happens in Bridge of Spies, it just seems wrong to make Donovan the only character with any ethics.
 It’s like everybody else has become a pod person.
 In a fully fictional thriller this might work okay, but it would still feel like a stacked deck copied from the book ‘Dramatic Conflict for Dummies.’